‘Avengers: Infinity War’: Here’s A Breakdown Of The Cast’s Salaries, Per ‘Culturess’

 After the rousing success of Marvel’s Black Panther, the executives at Walt Disney Studios — the parent company of Marvel — decided to budget a staggering $1 billion for Avengers: Infinity War.
-Naturally, these types of superhero movies have a number of expenses — and, as their promotional efforts are proving, a lot of that money is being spent on promoting the film — but the big question that everyone has is that of one: how much are the actors getting paid?
+Naturally, these types of superhero movies have a number of expenses and, as their promotional efforts are proving, a lot of that money is being spent on promoting the film.
+However, the big question that everyone has is that of one: How much are the actors getting paid?

 Culturess attempted to answer this question by providing a brief rundown of the different actors and their various paydays for their efforts on the sure-to-be-successful Avengers: Infinity War.